Dark room being illuminated by light-filled garden, symbolizing hope in platinum-resistant ovarian cancer (PROC)

 Easing the burden

 Cortisol attaches to the glucocorticoid receptor like a key in a lock.
-In ovarian cancer cells, this turns on a series of signals which can cause certain chemotherapy treatments to become less effective.
+In ovarian cancer cells, this turns on a series of signals, which can cause certain chemotherapy treatments to become less effective.
 This can happen even with normal levels of cortisol in the body.

 Easing the burden